ehsansumra/surveyProject/README.md

 I made extensive use of React Hooks and functional components to handle state and rendering components.
 Check out the client/src folder to see how I designed the frontend.
 Below are screenshots of the app in action.

+If you want to run the website, clone the repo.
+From /surveyProject/client, npm start.
+Open up another terminal and from /surveyProject, npm run server.

 ### Survey creation interface
 ![surveycreationdemo](https://user-images.githubusercontent.com/39845857/184566242-e8506628-10fa-486f-9eef-9deb582ed06a.PNG)